canonical/proxy-confdb-demo/README.md

 ![With a confdb](docs/media/with-confdb.png)

 The `net-ctrl` snap acts as the custodian of the confdb view.
 A custodian snap can validate the view data being written using [hooks](https://snapcraft.io/docs/supported-snap-hooks) such as `change-view-<plug>`.\
-The other snaps are called "observers" of the confdb view.
+The other snaps are called "observers" or "readers" of the confdb view.
 They can use `observe-view-<plug>` hooks to watch changes to the view.
 This could be useful for the snaps to update their own config and/or restart runnning services.\
 A snap can be an observer & custodian of many different views.

 The roles are defined as plugs in the respective snap's `snapcraft.yaml`.
 Like so: